isaiah2k/phase-1-Project/Readme.md

 ### Step 5: Install live-server

 **8.** The app uses live-server to serve the HTML and JavaScript files locally, and automatically reload changes in your browser.
-If you don't already have live-server installed, you can install it globally by opening a new terminal and running:
+If you don't already have live-server installed, you can install it globally by opening another seperate terminal and running:
    - `npm install -g live-server`

 ### Step 6: Run live-server